 Researchers know that obesity is the result of eating more calories than we burn off through activity, but a number of factors contribute to obesity:

-Lack of exercise: Sedentary people don't burn as many calories as active people.
+- Lack of exercise.
+Sedentary people do not burn as many calories as active people.

-Age: People gain weight as they get older, because they tend to be less active and to lose muscle mass.
+- Age.
+People gain weight as they get older, because they lose muscle mass as they age.

-Medical problems: Rarely, obesity is due to a medical problem such as Cushing syndrome (where the adrenal glands produce too much hormone) or hypothyroidism (where the thyroid gland doesn't produce enough hormone).
+- Medical problems.
+Rarely, obesity is due to a medical problem such as Cushing syndrome (where the adrenal glands produce too much hormone) or hypothyroidism (where the thyroid gland does not produce enough hormone).
 Conditions such as osteoarthritis cause people to be less active, which can lead to weight gain.

 The following factors may increase your risk for becoming obese: